 Newtownhamilton, says an old copy of the Armagh County Guide, is named after its founder who in 1770 established a settlement here in the Fews Mountains, following two previous unsuccessful attempts in the neighbourhood.
 The COI Primate of adjacent Armagh

 The Butter and Egg Market was erected in 1874 in Market Street, at the foot of High Street.
 I shall have to make a return visit to my friend, Ben Hughes who still resides in the locality, to revive my memories of those few details of it that he shared last time with me.

 The White Linen Hall in Newry was built about 1783 to promote the direct export from Counties Down and Armagh of linen products manufactured there and to bypass the services of dealers in Dublin.
 The spinning-wheel motif and the crowned harp on the piers of the gate date from this period.
-The crowned harp symbolises the involvement of the state […]
+The crowned harp symbolises […]

 John Mitchel is even today frequently lambasted for claims he made that British policy towards Ireland after the Union was deliberately designed to remove the great mass of poor from their holdings, the land, the country and the face of the earth.
 Yet Reports from Commissions of Inquiry set up by successive British governments – […]